sustainable tourism in barcelona - featured image 2

 Crowding also brings bad behaviour.
 Some – but of course not all – tourists are in hedonistic mode and don’t have the same mindset as residents.
 Take these stark naked Italians who egregiously jumped around in the Barcelona streets back in 2014.
 And that’s when there were fewer visitors.

 Another nasty side effect is that the swarms also inevitably attract crime – especially pickpocketing and muggings.
-Sadly, these are frequent in Barcelona.
+Sadly, these are frequent in Barcelona and don’t just affect visitors.
+Someone at Akepa had their phone nicked while opening their front door earlier this year.

 Infrastructure erosion isn’t quite as in-your-face.
 What this means is that a place becomes Disneyfied, like a theme park.
 Everything becomes focused around tourist crowds.
 A greengrocer becomes a CBD shop.
 A local bar becomes a generic brunch place.
 In the end, the streets lose their character and the locals lose their services.
 Ironically, it’s odd that people still come when they could be anywhere else.

-Sustainable tourism tip: why not visit a place that isn’t as famous and thus overcrowded?
+Sustainable tourism tip: why not visit a place that isn’t as famous and thus heaving?
 It’ll be cheaper, safer, more authentic, friendlier, and you’ll have more of it to yourself.
-To revisit the Santorini example earlier, you could swap that plan for another lesser-known Cycladic island like Ikeria or Tinos instead?
+To revisit the Santorini example earlier, you could swap that plan for another lesser-known Cycladic island like Ikeria, Chios, or Tinos instead?
 It’s a no brainer, we think.

 Issue 3: Environment